 In addition to his interactive performances, he leads a diverse career as a teacher, author, chamber and orchestral musician.
 James has served on the flute faculty and as the woodwind department chair at the Merit School of Music in Chicago.
 As a pedagogue, he has published a method book, “The Scale Page,” for advancing beginner and intermediate flutists and has been published in Flute Talk and Pipeline.
 An advocate for collaboration, he co-founded Floboe Productions with oboist Alli Gessner and Silverwood Ensemble with cellist Sarah Hansen.
 He held the positions of second flute in the Northbrook Symphony, principal flute in the Lakeview Orchestra where he was a featured concerto soloist, and has subbed with the New World Symphony.
 He placed 2nd and 3rd in the National Flute Association Orchestral Excerpts Competition and was a two-time 3rd prize winner in the Donald Peck International Flute Competition.
 He is a D.M.A. student and graduate assistant at Michigan State University.
 He holds an M.M. and Graduate Certificate in Music Career Development from MSU and a B.M. from DePaul University.
 His primary teachers include Richard Sherman, Mary Stolper, Lisa Byrnes, and Christina Smith.

-James takes his flute almost everywhere with him and breaks down performer-audience barriers by performing in unique settings.
-He has played on commercial airline flights, in airports, on the streets, practiced in the park on a regular basis, and has started sing alongs on long-distance trains.
-All these impromptu performances often lead to joyful and inspiring conversations with the local residents and passersby.
+James brings his flute almost everywhere and breaks down performer-audience barriers by performing in unique settings like commercial airline flights, on the streets, and in parks.
+This often leads to joyful and inspiring conversations with the local residents and passersby.